 Export Controls FAQs

 Exports are any items (e.g., commodities, software, technology) sent from the U.S. to a foreign destination.
 Exports include the release of restricted technology or data (orally or in writing) to foreign nationals inside the U.S. — these are called “deemed” exports, because such releases are considered to be exports to the country where the foreign national is a citizen, regardless of the fact that the foreign national is in the United States at the time the disclosure is made.

 A “deemed export” is a release of technology or software source code to a foreign national that is deemed to be an export under applicable export control laws to the foreign national’s home country.
 Such deemed exports occur through the disclosure of controlled technical data or software source code to a foreign national in the United States or abroad.
 Deemed exports are subject to the same licensing requirements and restrictions as actual exports.

-Find Additional information and FAQs relating to deemed exports is available on the Commerce Department website.
+Additional information and FAQs relating to deemed exports are available on the Commerce Department website.